Jokurale/school-it-resource-api/README.md

 School-like API written during free time.
-Wanted to find out what am I capable of as well. <br>
+(Wanted to find out what am I capable of.) <br>
-Lots of data models, many design patterns, lot's of overhead code in exchange for modularity
+Lots of data models, many design patterns, lots of overhead code in exchange for modularity

 Soon, it will be dockerized and used as real-life example of school-it school-management web app. <br>